petereast/aws-cli-mfa/README.md

 A simple tool to handle logging into AWS using their MFA command thing.

 ## Usage
-- This application is self-contained, build and install it with `go build`.
+- This application is self-contained, it doesn't need anything at runtime apart from the config file detailed below.
+- You can build the binary with the following command: `cd src/ && go build main.go`, which will output an executable called `awsmfacli`.
+Put this binary somewhere in your `PATH` and you'll  be able to use it.

 ## Config
 This will expect you to have a json config file at `~/.aws-mfa.json`.
 This should take the following format: